Sélectionne les dates de voyage pour voir les prix

 Please note: All our data collection methods are non-invasive, and not harmful to the animals we study, and there is no catching, handling, or feeding of sharks in this program.
 In addition, we dive in small groups to limit the disturbance of marine wildlife.

 The core goal of this program is to develop your fieldwork experience and watermanship skills.
-During this month you will steadily practice freediving, clock-up scuba dives, and learn routine boating tasks.
-A series of workshops focused on shark ID, behavior and biology are given during this month to enhance your understanding of the animals you are researching.
-You will also be introduced to the data collection, input, and analysis methods used in the projects we are conducting at the time.
+During this month you will steadily practice freediving, clock up scuba dives, and learn routine boating tasks.
+A series of workshops focused on shark ID, behavior, and biology are given during this month to enhance your understanding of the animals you are researching.
+You will also be introduced to the data collection, input, and analysis methods used in the projects we are conducting.

 Scuba Diver Training: Optional extra, completed in the first week of your stay.

-If you would like to complete one of the following courses whilst you are here, please specify it in the inquiry form.
+If you want to complete one of the following courses whilst here, please specify it in the inquiry form.

 These courses are delivered through our PADI 5 Star scuba training partner.